 Small and Large Appliances

-HOW TO KILL FOODBORNE ILLNESS
+HOW TO KILL GERMS THAT CAUSE FOODBORNE ILLNESS

 1. CLEAN THE SURFACE